 Figure 11-2 shows a deep necrotic wound following 2 ablation procedures 6 and 10 months previously.
 The ribs underlying the wound necrosed at about 4 years after the procedure.
 Advances in cardiac mapping during electrophysiologic procedures have mitigated the need for long-duration fluoroscopy and have reduced the likelihood of such effects in these patients.

 Figures 11-32 and 11-4 are skin injuries in patients who underwent fluoroscopically guided invasive cardiologic procedures.
-The patient in Figure 11-3 underwent coronary angioplasty and stent placement involving 63 minutes ...
+The patient in Figure 11-3 underwent coronary angioplasty and stent placement involving 63 minutes of fluoroscopy and about 5000 frames of cine fluorography.
+The ...